decisionforce/pgdrive/docs/source/index.rst

 The key features of PGDrive includes:

 - **Lightweight**: Extremely easy to download, install and run in almost all platform.
-- **Realistic**: Accurate physics simulation and multiple sensory input including RGB / Depth camera, Lidar and sensory data.
+- **Realistic**: Accurate physics simulation and multiple sensory input including RGB camera, Lidar and sensory data.
 - **Efficient**: Up to 500 simulation step per second.
 - **Open-ended**: Support generating infinite scenes and configuring various traffic, vehicle, and environmental settings.